jranv/linuxtasks/README.md

 # linuxtasks
-# Create 20 files with .txt extensions and rename the firt 5 files to .yml extension
+# Task 1:  Create 20 files with .txt extensions and rename the firt 5 files to .yml extension